tjs3m4/CS4320-Final-Project/docs/code_structure.md

 	* bullet.py
 		Contains the Bullet class that defines what a bullet is.
+        * Logichandler.py
+	        * Class used to keep track of and update the game logic as the game plays.
+		* Contains updating the weapons, bullets, ships

+	* Graphichandler.py
+	        * Contain displaying the mainMenu, changes of the screen, the background images as the player's flight moves around
+		* Update the game state whenever the player chooses starting the game or pause it
+		* Contain scrolling down the wallpaper
+	*
 ## Classes and their Functionality
 	* Controller
 		* Handles user input events that move the ship around the screen, and events that navigate the menus.